-Description decomp-master-ip-option Different Default Specifies whether time units are CPU time or real time TIMETYPE= Heuristics Option Specifies the primal heuristics level HEURISTICS= Search Options Specifies the level of conflict search CONFLICTSEARCH= Specifies the node selection strategy NODESEL= Specifies the restarting strategy RESTARTS= Specifies the initial seed for the random number generator SEED= Specifies the number of simplex iterations performed on STRONGITER= each variable in strong branching strategy Specifies the number of candidates for strong branching STRONGLEN= Specifies the level of symmetry detection SYMMETRY= Specifies the rule for selecting branching variable VARSEL= Cut Options Specifies the cut level for all cuts ALLCUTS= Specifies the clique cut level CUTCLIQUE= Specifies the flow cover cut level CUTFLOWCOVER= Specifies the flow path cut level CUTFLOWPATH= Specifies the Gomory cut level CUTGOMORY= Specifies the generalized upper bound (GUB) cover cut CUTGUB= level Specifies the implied bounds cut level CUTIMPLIED= Specifies the knapsack cover cut level CUTKNAPSACK= Specifies the lift-and-project cut level CUTLAP= Specifies the mixed lifted 0-1 cut level CUTMILIFTED= Specifies the mixed integer rounding (MIR) cut level CUTMIR= Specifies the row multiplier factor for cuts CUTSFACTOR= Specifies the overall cut aggressiveness CUTSTRATEGY= Specifies the zero-half cut level CUTZEROHALF= specifies the number of threads to use in the master integer solver (if the chosen solver method supports multithreading).
-By default, the number of threads is the same as the setting that is used for the NTHREADS= option in the DECOMP statement.
+Description decomp-master-ip-option Different Default Specifies whether to use the previous best primal solution PRIMALIN= as a warm start Specifies the probing level PROBE= Specifies the stopping criterion based on a relative objective RELOBJGAP= 0.01 gap Specifies the scale of the problem matrix SCALE= Specifies the stopping criterion based on the target objec- TARGET= tive value Specifies whether time units are CPU time or real time TIMETYPE= Heuristics Option Specifies the primal heuristics level HEURISTICS= Search Options Specifies the level of conflict search CONFLICTSEARCH= Specifies the node selection strategy NODESEL= Specifies the restarting strategy RESTARTS= Specifies the initial seed for the random number generator SEED= Specifies the number of simplex iterations performed on STRONGITER= each variable in strong branching strategy Specifies the number of candidates for strong branching STRONGLEN= Specifies the level of symmetry detection SYMMETRY= Specifies the rule for selecting branching variable VARSEL= Cut Options Specifies the cut level for all cuts ALLCUTS= Specifies the clique cut level CUTCLIQUE= Specifies the flow cover cut level CUTFLOWCOVER= Specifies the flow path cut level CUTFLOWPATH= Specifies the Gomory cut level CUTGOMORY= Specifies the generalized upper bound (GUB) cover cut level CUTGUB= Specifies the implied bounds cut level CUTIMPLIED= Specifies the knapsack cover cut level CUTKNAPSACK= Specifies the lift-and-project cut level CUTLAP= Specifies the mixed lifted 0-1 cut level CUTMILIFTED= Specifies the mixed integer rounding (MIR) cut level CUTMIR= Specifies the multicommodity network flow cut level CUTMULTICOMMODITY= Specifies the row multiplier factor for cuts CUTSFACTOR= Specifies the overall cut aggressiveness CUTSTRATEGY= Specifies the zero-half cut level CUTZEROHALF= specifies the number of threads to use in the master integer solver (if the selected solver method supports multithreading).
+The value of the NTHREADS= option in the PERFORMANCE statement, which is described in the section "PERFORMANCE Statement" on page 19, serves as the overall capacity for the number of active threads that can run at one time.
+By default, the number of master integer threads is $t = \min(p, m)$, where p is the value of the NTHREADS= option in the PERFORMANCE statement and m is the value of the NTHREADS= option in the DECOMP_MASTER_IP statement.